-All members of our workforce have been provided with, and signed to say that they have read and understood, Part 1 of KCSIE, (September 2020).
-Trustees, including SMC members have been provided with, and have signed, to say they have read and understood Part 2 of KCSIE (September 2020)
+All members of our workforce, who work directly with children, have been provided with, and signed to say that they have read and understood Part 1 of KCSIE (September 2021).
+SMC have been provided with the appropriate sections of the documents and have signed to say they have read and understood the document.

-All staff members will receive appropriate safeguarding and child protection training/briefings which will be regularly updated (minimum of yearly).
-In addition, all staff members will receive safeguarding and child protection updates.
-These will be done as part of staff meetings where safeguarding will be a standing item on the agenda of every staff meeting and SMC meetings.
+All staff members will receive appropriate safeguarding and child protection training updates, delivered by the DSL throughout the school year.
+These will be delivered as part of staff meetings, in addition to safeguarding being a standing item on the agenda of every staff meeting and SMC meetings and Board of Director meetings.

-All staff will also, as part of our induction, be issued with information in relation to our Child Protection and Safeguarding Policy, key designated staff, Staff Code of Conduct, Part 1 of KCSIE (September 2020), Key contacts, What to do if a Child discloses Abuse, and Recording concerns.
+All staff will also, as part of our induction, be issued with information in relation to our Child Protection and Safeguarding Policy, key designated staff, staff Code of Conduct, at least part 1 of KCSIE (September 2021), key contacts, 'what to do if a child discloses abuse', and details about recording concerns.

 All staff need to understand the unique risks associated with online safety and be confident they have the skills to keep children safe whilst they are online in school.
+Appropriate online safeguarding training is provided at induction.